largehadroncollider/lhcSiteSource/content/defconguide.md

 ### Bathrooms

-People using the men’s room will experience uncharacteristic lines.
-People using the women’s room will notice unusual emptiness.
-Don’t be an asshole, but no one can tell you how you identify though.

-Don’t ignore your body’s nature time.
-Take a shit or piss when needed.
-If you haven't needed to do either for a longer period of time than is normal for you, **you are dehydrated**.
+Don't ignore your body's nature time.
+Take care of business when needed.
+If you haven't needed to use the restroom for a longer period of time than is normal for you, **you are dehydrated**.
 Drink more water.
-Also, please don't be a scumbag who pisses or shits all over the floor.
-Particularly in a handicap-accessible area; DEF CON strives to be accessible to everyone.
+Also, please be respectful and keep facilities clean for everyone.
+Particularly in accessible areas; DEF CON strives to be accessible to everyone.

 ### Shenanigans